Last updated on April 30th, 2023

 16. By A.D.
 130, the Chinese could detect earthquakes.
 This was through a device invented by an astronomer cum literary scholar named Zhang Heng.

 17. The Chinese are just amazing.
 They started drilling for natural gas before the 4th Century, 2,300 years before the Westerners.

 Flag of China

-#25.
-Grow the nail of your small figure; it is a sign of rank.
+25. Grow the nail of your small finger; it is a sign of rank.
 This was true in ancient China as wealthy men and women grew these nails and decorated them with gold for protection.

-#30.
-For archeologists, the remains of Peking Man or Homo Erectus were discovered in China.
+30. For archaeologists, the remains of Peking Man or Homo Erectus were discovered in China.